MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-apply-package.md

    ![Select and add a package.](../images/provisioning-runtime-add-package.png)

-4. Provisioning packages require administrator privileges as it can modify system policies and run scripts at the system level.
-Ensure you trust the package you are installing before you accept the UAC prompt.
+4. Provisioning packages require administrator privileges as they can modify system policies and run scripts at the system level.
+Ensure you trust the package you are installing before accepting the UAC prompt.
 Select **Yes**.

    ![Do you want to allow changes to your device?](../images/provisioning-runtime-UAC.png)